Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/introduction.rst

 Many more usage scenarios are possible.
 Actually you can use Vertex Groups for whatever makes sense to you.
-In some contexts Vertex Groups can also be automatically generated (i.e. for rigged objects).
+In some contexts Vertex Groups can also be automatically generated (e.g. for rigged objects).
 However, in this section we will focus on manually created (user-defined) Vertex Groups.

 .. note:: Vertex groups only apply to Mesh and Lattice Objects